-7. How are election results compiled and when will they be available for the November 3, 2020 election?
+7. How are election results compiled and when will they be available for the November 8, 2022, election?

-Generally, local jurisdictions in each state report unofficial/preliminary election results to state election officials after the polls close on Election Day.
+Local jurisdictions in each state report unofficial/preliminary election results to state election officials after the polls close on Election Day.
 Many states make these early unofficial results available through an Election Night Reporting (ENR) website.
-However, while those results can be a reliable indicator of the winner in a particular race, it is important to remember those results are unofficial and often incomplete.

-While most states will have unofficial reporting on election night for voters who cast a ballot in-person on Election Day, it is also important to remember states have different mail ballot deadlines; some require all ballots to be received by Election Day, others require they be postmarked by Election Day and arrive within a specified timeframe after the election.
-With the expected increase in mail voting for the November 3, 2020 election coupled with the number of states that cannot begin processing mail ballots until Election Day, it will likely take election officials longer than usual to process and count those ballots.
+While most states will report some unofficial results on election night, it is also important to remember states have varying mail ballot deadlines.
+Some require all ballots be received by Election Day; others require they be postmarked by Election Day and arrive within a specified timeframe after the election.
+Additionally, ballots from military and overseas voters may arrive after Election Day.
+Because state laws require specific timelines and verification methods, it often takes election workers longer to process and tabulate mail ballots.
 This is a normal process and not indicative of malicious activity.

 Election results are not official until they are canvassed (reviewed by state and local election officials) and certified by the relevant election officials.
 Generally, each local jurisdiction canvasses and certifies results from that jurisdiction on or by a certain date following the election.
-For statewide and federal races, the certified results from all of the local jurisdictions are then canvassed and certified by state officials (often a State Canvassing Board) on or by a certain date.
+For statewide and federal races, the certified results from all local jurisdictions are then canvassed and certified by state officials (often a State Canvassing Board) on or by a certain date.
 This process is standard and occurs for every election.